-Let's think about decomposing the "j" dimension
+• Instead, let's consider decomposing in the "j" dimension...

-NEW(i,j)=0.5(OLD(i-1,j)+OLD(i+1,j))

-- Now no communication is needed

-- This is a much better decomposition for this problem

-- Not so easy in real life!

-ECMWF
+NEW(i,j)=0.5\(OLD(i-1,j)+OLD(i+1,j))

-- Real codes often have dependencies in all dimensions - Minimize communication or transpose
+- Now no communication is required - So this is a much better decomposition for this problem - Real life is rarely this simple unfortunately! - Real codes often have data dependencies across all dimensions - So we attempt to identify the decomposition which will minimise the overall communication traffic or transpose the data

-An Introduction to Parallel Programming

-Shared & Distributed Memory programs
+Hybrid architecture : Shared & Distributed Memory

-- Many (most!)
-HPC systems combine architectures - A node is often a shared memory computer with a number of processors and a single shared memory - Memory is distributed between nodes - Shared memory programming on a node - Distributed memory programming between nodes
+- Nearly all HPC systems combine architectures - Many shared memory "nodes" - Each node has processors accessing a single shared memory - Each node behaves as a single (compound) processor with distributed memory - Shared memory programming on a node (OpenMP) - Distributed memory programming between nodes (Messaging Passing, MPI)